Kiratyy/Weather-App/README.md

 # Weather-App
-# Project 1 - 7 DAYS 7 PROJECTS

-This series focuses on developing my skills in the Front End and Back End area of Software/Web Development.
+The series of projects focuses on developing my skills in the Front End and Back End area of Software/Web Development.
-Each project is carefully chosen where each project gets harder every day.

 Weather App
 Uses the Open Weather Map API.
 Entering the location and will provide real time data i.e. Temperature, Humidity and Wind Speed of the entered location.